bryanwweber/orbital-mechanics-notes/orbital-maneuvers/phasing-maneuvers.md

 A phasing orbit to allow an interceptor spacecraft to catch up to the target spacecraft.
 The semi-major axis of the phasing orbit (Orbit 2, blue) is smaller than the initial orbit, so the period of the phasing orbit is shorter.
 :::

 At the impulse point, the interceptor spacecraft decreases its velocity to place itself on Orbit 2.
-The period of Orbit 2 is given by Eq. {eq}`eq:phasing-orbit-2-period` while the period of Orbit 1 is given by Eq. {eq}`eq:phasing-orbit-1-period`.
+The period of Orbit 2 is given by @eq:phasing-orbit-2-period while the period of Orbit 1 is given by @eq:phasing-orbit-1-period.

 Since $a_1 > a_2$, the period of Orbit 2 is smaller.
 Therefore, while the interceptor craft travels 360° of true anomaly in time $T_2$, the target spacecraft travels less than_ 360° of true anomaly.
 This allows the interceptor spacecraft to catch up and reach the impulse point at the same time that the target returns there.